-Google calendar, iCloud etc exist. but who wants to spend so much effort gifting google with free information about all their friends?
+Google calendar, iCloud etc exist. but who wants to gift Google/Apple with free information about all their friends?
 Well, most of my friends, TBH.
 But it leaves me feeling gross.

 Jargon to know here: